How to Nourish our Kids over the School Holidays

 Making fresh food as convenient as packet food definitely helps to make it a favourable option when looking for snacks.
 Try to do a big ‘peel and chop’ of vegetables and leave them in the fridge in airtight containers for easy access for the whole family.
 If you or your family like vegetables with dips, have that available too.

-A bowl of fruit within reach of all family members is also a great option.
+A bowl of fruit within reach of all family members is also a great option, or our Good Smoothie Milk Powder range, made with fresh Australian milk, for a quick meal for children 3+.

 3. Get the kids involved in cooking (not just baking)